 - Also, audit the new site for any crawl issues, traffic fluctuations, etc. that might prevent Google and other search engines from accessing your site.

-TIP: Technical site audits tool will allow you consistently crawl and identify technical issues on the site.
+TIP: Our technical site audits functionality, Clarity Audits, allow you to consistently crawl and identify technical issues on the site.
 And, with unlimited crawls, you can also set-up different projects to crawl dev/staging vs. production.

 Benchmarking and Reporting